 Alberto DeJesus sits as the Chairman & CEO of The DeJesus Organization, a private real estate and construction holding company based out of Boston, Massachusetts.
-Alberto is the CEO of DeJesus Industries and The DeJesus Group, which is a general contracting firm and real estate rental and leasing company respectively.
+Alberto is the Founder & CEO of DeJesus Industries and The DeJesus Group, which is a general contracting firm and real estate rental and leasing company respectively.
 Alberto spends most of his time on DeJesus Industries serving mid to high end residential and commercial clients in the Greater Boston area specializing in kitchen, bathroom, and home remodeling projects.
 He is also an owner of the DeJesus Paving Corporation, formerly DeJesus Driveways, which serves over 600+ driveways per year with some commercial clients including Amazon, CVS, Walgreens, Mobile, Sunoco, Toyota, and etc. DeJesus Paving is headquartered in Seekonk, MA operating primarily in Massachusetts and Rhode Island with smaller business operations out of Connecticut and Florida.

 Alberto is a young entrepreneur from Framingham, Massachusetts and a student at Boston University.